Jackson Gulf War Syndrome Attorney

 You may be at greater risk if you burned waste at the pit compared to those who were only in the vicinity of the smoke.

 Our lawyers can help.
-Derek L. Hall, PLLC assists veterans in pursuing disability claims for Agent Orange and other chemical exposure and other veterans disability claims.
+Derek L. Hall, PC assists veterans in pursuing disability claims for Agent Orange and other chemical exposure and other veterans disability claims.
 Contact our Jackson Gulf War Syndrome Attorney online or call us today at 601-202-2222 for a free initial consultation.

 Exposure to toxins may affect the skin, eyes, respiration, kidneys, liver, nervous system, cardiovascular system, reproductive system, peripheral nervous system and gastrointestinal tract.